 Like the iOS 9 GM seed, which also was released today, this will likely be the final version of the OS X 10.11 beta before it is released to the public.

 Following the release of new watchOS 2 and iOS 9 betas, Apple on Tuesday seeded the second beta of OS X 10.11 El Capitan.
 The build is labeled as 15A204h, and is available to registered developers via the Updates section of the Mac App Store or through Apple's Developer Center.

 Introduced two weeks ago at WWDC, OS X El Capitan is the next major version of Apple's Mac operating system.
 The update does not include a ton of new features, but instead builds on top of last year's OS X Yosemite with a number of performance and stability improvements.

-Like Google Chrome and other browsers have been able to do for some time, Starting with OS X El Capitan, Safari now allows you to pin tabs.
-But pinned tabs work a little differently in Safari for Apple’s in-development OS update than they do in other browsers.
-In this post, we’ll walkthrough the new tab pinning features, and show you what’s different about the way Apple goes about its implementation.
+Like Google Chrome and other browsers have been able to do for some time, starting with OS X El Capitan, Safari allows you to pin tabs.
+But pinned tabs work a little differently in Safari for Apple's in-development OS update than they do in other browsers.
+In this post, we'll walk through the tab pinning features, and show you what's different about the way Apple goes about its implementation.

 It's no secret Mac users are always more or less complaining about various Wi-Fi problems.

 But if Apple's support forums and the Interwebs are an indication, the level of annoyance with the networking stack in Apple's desktop and mobile operating systems has seemingly skyrocketed following the release of iOS 8 and OS X Yosemite in the fall of last year.